Aleksander Saharov

 Aleksander Saharov (born 22 April 1982, in Türi) is a former Estonian professional footballer and current beach soccer player.

 Beach soccer

 In 2009, after ending his professional football career, he started to play beach soccer in Unibet/Nõmme Kalju.
 He currently plays in Estonia national beach soccer team.

 International career

 During his national team career he was capped 25 times and scored 1 goal.
 He made his debut on 26 April 2000 against Luxembourg in a Friendly match.
 He scored his only goal on 20 April 2005 against Norway in a Friendly match.

 International goals

-Personal
+Personal life

 He is 1.71 m tall and weighs 68 kg.